inaimathi/cl-notebook/README.md

 ### TODO

-- js-eval still acting oddly with respect to cl-who evaluation (sometimes returns a browser error rather than a front-end error)
 - Figure out what to do about packages (thinking about defining a `:cl-notebook-user` that binds everything you need for basics and uses that in the running thread)
 - When loading a notebook, the system should evaluate all existing cells in order
 - front-end cleanup.